 In some cases, plans for scalability are initially glossed over and only addressed when it becomes a pertinent issue, for instance, a server overload at Amazon.
 When supported by scalable technology, employees are given the resources and attention to make growth more predictable and certain.
 With algorithms built to scale, forecasts can become more accurate and machine downtime can be minimised, both of which lower volatility and increase value for the user.

 Widget Brain and our partners can help companies scale their operations with our algorithms as a service.
-We provide the platform (ALFA) and the algorithms to make machines smarter and more efficient with plugins easy to introduce to your current systems.
+We provide the platform The Algorithm Factory and the algorithms to make machines smarter and more efficient with plugins easy to introduce to your current systems.

 Want to know more about the scalable possibilities for your business and our intelligent algorithms?
-Contact us today at www.widgetbrain.com/getstarted/ to stay ahead of the pack.
+Contact us today atwww.widgetbrain.com/demo.